 But planning permission is granted with conditions attached.

 Failure to 'discharge' these conditions with the local planning authority can render that permission, and subsequently any work carried out on site, void.

 When you’re buying a building plot with planning permission already in place, it is essential that you read and understand those conditions — and to make sure that they are capable of being satisfied or discharged within your remit.

-Conditions to planning permission cover a whole range of works and come in different shapes and sizes.
-Some of the most common include:
+Planning conditions cover a whole range of works and come in different shapes and sizes.
+Common conditions include:

 A planning permission will normally include a condition stating that development must commence within three years of the date it was granted.

 The position of the building will usually be resolved as part of the detailed design and approval process, but the finished floor level may be conditioned for later approval.
 The planning authority will be particularly concerned about the position and height of the proposed building to ensure it doesn’t unduly impact on its neighbours and fits sympathetically into the street scene.
 There will be more emphasis on finished floor levels if the local area is subject to flooding.